 Graduate Students

 Thank you for considering the UBC Baby Learning Lab for your Graduate studies!
-We will not be accepting students for the 2024-2025 academic year at either the MA or the PhD level.
+We will be accepting students for the 2025-2026 academic year at the MA or the PhD level.
 Dr. Emberson accepts students in either the Psychology or the Neuroscience graduate programs at UBC but currently no other programs.

 This page is meant to provide key information to all students and is the main means for obtaining information about Dr. Emberson and the lab before your application is submitted.
 The graduate application process is an uneven playing field.
 Applicants with limited access to mentorship, who are not coming from a research-focused institution, etc. may have limited access to the information that they need for a successful application.
 This uneven playing field perpetuates biases and reduces diversity in graduate student admissions, which has consequences on the intellectual vibrancy and relevance of academia.
 Because Dr. Emberson and the Baby Learning Lab believe that people should have equal opportunities when it comes to graduate school applications and processes, we have created this page to provide information for all students and Dr. Emberson does not schedule meetings but may exchange in short email exchanges with students before submission (see below for circumstances for email exchanges).
 The primary goal of this page is to help “level the playing field” across all applicants and to facilitate holistic evaluation of graduate student applicants.
 Please note that the information in this document is specific to Dr. Emberson’s values as the lab director and how she evaluates applicants interested in working with her at the UBC Baby Learning Lab.